The Non-Gaussian Weak-Lensing Likelihood: A Multivariate Copula Construction and Impact on Cosmological Constraints: Introduction

 For our framework, we leverage exact one-dimensional marginals for the weak-lensing correlation function on masked skies from \citet[hereafter OT25]{oehl2025a}.
 We then use a copula to lift these marginals to a multivariate likelihood.
 The exact framework from \citetalias{oehl2025a} technically does allow setting up full multivariate distributions but it is computationally infeasible to evaluate these likelihoods beyond low-dimensional examples.
 Copulas provide a flexible, mathematically well-founded way to construct multivariate distributions from known marginals and a dependence structure \citep{nelsen1999a,joe2014a}.
 They allow us to use our exact non-Gaussian marginals, while modeling dependence between correlation-function data points tractably.

 Copula models have been widely used in different fields such as survival analysis \citep{oakes1989a}, econometrics \citep{trivedl2007a}, climate research or finance \citep{genest2009a}.
 A lot of these works explore how to estimate the copula from data \citep{min2010a,smith2013a}, while there are only few examples applying copulas with known analytic non-Gaussian marginals as likelihoods.
 In cosmology, a few works have suggested using copulas.
+Early examples include \citet{scherrer2009a}, who studied the copula of the evolved dark-matter density field.
 Both \citet{benabed2009a} and \citet{sato2010a,sato2011a} use copulas as likelihoods for two-point functions but both are for power spectra and in both cases the marginal distributions are fit to simulations. \citet{wilking2013a} explore the copula with analytic marginals from \citet{keitel2011} as alternative approach to their work.
 Both works are on one dimensional fields however and some copula parameters are estimated from simulations.
 Recently, \citet{uhlemann2023a} suggested using copulas as a potential method to construct the joint probability density function of convergence one-point functions.

 For the first time, we apply a copula likelihood with analytical non-Gaussian marginals to a full weak-lensing correlation-function data vector.
 Based on our previous work, we show how to compute the exact marginals, the covariance and how they are combined using a Gaussian copula.
 We systematically compare the resulting posteriors with those from a standard Gaussian likelihood in a weak-lensing case study using mock data vectors constructed for a setup similar to the Kilo-Degree Survey \citep[KiDS-1000,][]{asgari2021a} employing survey masks approximating the footprint of stage-III surveys such as the Subaru Hyper Suprime-Cam \citep[HSC,][]{aihara2018a,dalal2023a,li2023a} survey, the Dark Energy Survey \citep[DES,][]{collaboration:2016a,secco2022a,amon2022a} or KiDS-1000 \citep{kuijken2019a,asgari2021a,li2023b} as well as stage-IV surveys such as the Vera C. Rubin Observatory Legacy Survey of Space and Time \citep[LSST,][]{collaboration2009a}, Euclid \citep{laureijs2011a} or the Nancy Grace Roman Space Telescope \citep{spergel2015a}.